SAS Weapons - L96A1 Sniper Rifle

-An updated L115A1, chambered in .338 Lapua Magnum, the L115A3 entered service with U.K. forces in 2008.
+An updated L115A1, the L115A3 entered service with U.K. forces in 2008.
 The A3 features a detachable sound supressor, all-weather day sights with improved magnification, as well as the provision for mounting night sights.
-The L115A3 has been fielded by Parachute Regiment and Royal Marines snipers in Afghanistan since 2008.
+The L115A3 was fielded by Parachute Regiment and Royal Marines snipers in Afghanistan from 2008.

 more info : L115A3 Long Range Rifle